 - Lanczos interpolation

 None of these algorithms require configuration, so you can use them free in FFmpeg.
-Since these four algorithms are all implemented in the library of libswscale that come with FFmpeg 4.2.1, please first download install FFmpeg 4.2.1 or above here.
+Since these four algorithms are all implemented in the library of libswscale that come with FFmpeg 4.2.1, please first download install FFmpeg 4.2.1 or above from its official site here.

-After you finish the program downloading and installing, now, let's get started with the detailed steps.
+After you finish downloading the program and installing FFmpeg on your PC, now, let's get started with the detailed steps.

 Step 1.
 Press Windows Key and R, tap in CMD to open Command Prompt in administrator mode.
 Then tap in cd, press space, then paste the folder path which contains your source video there.
 Press Enter.